zhoubolei/places_devkit/README.md

 images and images resized to 256*256 for download.

-## Places Challenge 2016 details
+## Details of the data

-The 365 scene categories used in the challenge dataset are part of the larger Places2 dataset.
+The 365 scene categories used in the challenge dataset are part of the  Places2 dataset.

-All the class names and ids are available in:
+All the class names and ids are available in: [categories_places365.txt](categories_places365.txt), where each line contains the scene category name followed by its id
-    data/categories_places365.txt,

-where each line contains the scene category name followed by its id (an integer between 0 and 364).
+(an integer between 0 and 364).

 The difference betweee Places365-Challenge and Places365-Standard is